Great, let’s get started

 Are there occupations which are excluded from TPD cover?

 Yes.
-High-risk occupations are not eligible for cover.
+Some high-risk occupations are not eligible for cover.
 These include pilots, police, armed forces personnel, and firemen.

 Not sure if your occupation is eligible?
 Send us a message or talk to a Policywise adviser to get more information on eligibility.